 The lion dared not move, dared not test whether the bird knew it was there.
 Gawain waited and watched.

 As for the other lion, Lambegus, he was a bit more fortunate in that there was no such pesky interloper blocking his work this gloomy night.
-The magic creature stood and peered over the window sill to the young man’s room.
-He was not as impulsive as Gawain and would not have dared pushed his way inside the house.
+The magic creature stood and peered over the window sill and into Edmund’s room.
+He was not as impulsive as Gawain and would not have tried to push his way inside the house.
 All he would do is observe, for his master had made it clear that was all they should do for now for the boy.

 For now, Lambegus paid no heed to the thin silver thread.
 Instead he sat on top of what, in other seasons, might be a very pleasant flowerbed and studied “friend Edmund” through a small opening in the heavy curtains on the window.
-Although the master had forbade him from speaking to the boy, he had not said what protocol to follow if the boy should notice him.
-With a bit of mischief in mind, the beast breathed heavily on the window, attempting to shake it and force the boy to look up.
+Although the master had forbidden him from speaking to the boy, he had not said what protocol to follow if the boy should notice him.
+The mischievous beast breathed heavily on the window, attempting to shake it and force the boy to look up.

 But the young man continued to read by the dim light of a lantern.
-Pages of a book were being flipped back and forth between his fingers.
+Pages of a book flipped back and forth between his fingers.

 When a new look crossed the human’s face, the beast was puzzled.
-He did not comprehend human feelings and emotions easily and could only guess what lurked inside Edmund Ormond.
-Based on its own observations, the creature concluded that the look was not a good one; the person did not turn up his mouth like when he was with the girl.
+The meaning of subtle expressions of living creatures puzzled the lion.
+He did not easily comprehend human feelings and emotions and could only guess what lurked inside Edmund Ormond.
+The person did not turn up his mouth like when he was with the girl.
 The expression was more like what the master did when they did not follow his instructions.

-To the creature, the object appeared to be like a strange nest of metal, a nest that was missing something.
+To the creature, the object appeared to be like a strange nest of metal, emptied of something important.
 As the young man continued to look at the object with that same gloomy expression on his face, the beast noticed strange threads slowly uncurling from the metal object.